Ali İsmet Öztürk: Commercial aviation career

-Ali İsmet Öztürk acquired his pilot license for fixed-wing aircraft in 1985 and right after that in between 1987 and 1988 he took his passion further to CPL License (for helicopter & airplane).
-He obtained both IR (Instrument Rating) and ME (Multi-Engine) ratings for both airplanes and helicopters as well.
-He became a flight instructor subsequently, by getting his FI (Flight Instructor) License.
+Ali İsmet Öztürk acquired his pilot license for fixed-wing aircraft in 1985.
+In 1988, he received a CPL License (for helicopters & airplanes).
+He obtained both IR (Instrument Rating) and ME (Multi-Engine) ratings for both airplanes and helicopters.
+He also became a flight instructor by getting his FI (Flight Instructor) License.

 During these years, he led several projects on helicopter photography & video production and aerial live-broadcasting services on international basis.
-Thanks to his aggressive maneuvering skills he soon became pioneer in this field.
-His works has been used in several films and broadcast on both national and international news.
+His works have been used in several films and broadcast on both national and international news.

 At the end of 1989, he established his own Aviation Company, Mach Air Ltd. Headquartered in Istanbul Atatürk International Airport, the company offered FBO (fixed-base operator) services such as aircraft repair and maintenance, air taxi operations and aerial photography & filming.

 While carrying out managerial duties in his company, Ali İsmet Öztürk continued to train for more flying qualifications.
 He obtained the AMT (Aircraft System & Maintenance Technician) Certificate and became a test pilot for both helicopters & airplanes.
 Since then he has test flown more than 50 different types of aircraft.